 The American River is fed by its three major tributaries: the North Fork, the Middle Fork, and the South Fork.
 All three watersheds begin in the El Dorado and Tahoe National Forests.
 The North and Middle Forks converge around Auburn, and all three forks feed into Folsom Lake, just east of Sacramento.
 From there, the river continues as the Lower American River through Sacramento.

 We ventured on the South Fork, the most popular of the three, especially for those less experienced.
 The South Fork attracts thousands of visitors a year, including many scout troops ready for adventure.
 We were no exception.
-We left Friday afternoon and started the eight-hour drive from the SGV to El Dorado County at the start of Friday rush hour traffic in a packed and full car.
-Fortunately there were no major disagreements, and travel went smoothly.
+We left Friday afternoon and began the eight-hour drive from the San Gabriel Valley to El Dorado County at the start of Friday rush hour traffic in a packed and full car carrying not just the six of us, but also another Scout.
+Fortunately, there were no major disagreements, and travel went smoothly.
 I considered it a win especially since we got to the campsite around midnight and we were all tired from a busy week.
-We went with American River Expiditions and they had everything set up for us; all we had to do was change and get cozy in our sleeping bags.
+We went with American River Expeditions and they had everything set up for us; all we had to do was change and get cozy in our sleeping bags.

 Morning brought a quick but hearty breakfast and then it was time to head to the river.
-The guides explained the schedule and safety procedures, then got us into wetsuits (if we wanted them) and safety gear.
-The South Fork actually runs along our campsite, however we were entering the river a bit upstream which translated to about a 20 minute bus ride.
+The guides explained the schedule and safety procedures, then got us into wetsuits and safety gear.
+The South Fork actually runs along our campsite, however, we entered the river a bit upstream, which translated to about a 20-minute bus ride.
 Once out, the guides helped us fit our helmets and life jackets (safety first!) before getting into the rafts.

-Our family, being a party of six formed its own group.
+Our family being a party of six formed its own group.
 We were fortunate to have a guide-in-training along with our regular guide.
 She was able to help keep an extra eye on Sami.
-It was interesting trying to get in sync with the rowing, and the phrase ‘family bonding time’ became a bit of a joke as one (or more) of us got out of sync or did something which showed our we’ll call it ‘inexperience.’
+It was interesting trying to get in sync with the rowing, and the phrase ‘family bonding time’ became a bit of a joke as one (or more) of us got out of sync or did something which showed our ‘inexperience.’

 For those who are on the fence about whitewater rafting, it’s definitely a great experience.
 Go with a trusted company and a good guide.
 Know your limitations and you’ll have a fun time.
 We only had one fall out of the raft on a smaller rapid, and there was no damage done other than perhaps to pride.
 Even Sami our littlest one, who went in with some anxiety, did really well and had an awesome time.
 There is certainly a lot of fun to be had on California’s rivers.
+Life is an adventure meant to be shared.
 Happy trails!